Why Should You Consider Forming a General Partnership?

 By: Barry E. Haimo, Esq.

-With multiple owners, you can choose to incorporate your business or form a partnership.
-A partnership is a simple agreement between one or more owners.
-Even if you choose this form of business, you have more forms to choose from.
+Quite simply, it is a simple agreement between one or more owners.
 If you are looking for control and flexibility within your business and tax benefits, a general partnership may be the best choice.

 You Don’t Want the Business to Pay Income Taxes: General partnerships, as a business, do not have to pay income tax.
 All of the general partnership’s profits and losses run through the partner.
-A separate tax return must be filed for the general partnership, but partners are not treated as employees and income is not taxable.
+A separate tax return must be filed for the general partnership, but partners are not treated as employees and income is not taxable for the business.
+In other words, the personal income taxes the partners pay are the business taxes.

-You Want Your Business Up and Running in a Week: Setting up a general partnership is relatively easy and requires virtually no paperwork at a minimum
+You Want Your Business Up and Running in a Week: Setting up a general partnership is relatively easy and requires virtually no paperwork.

 You Want an Inexpensive Structure: In addition to the ease of formation, general partnerships are also relatively inexpensive to form.
 General partners are, however, responsible for putting capital into the general partnership.